programminghistorian/jekyll/contribute.md

 ## Join our team of reviewers
 Academic peer review is essential for producing trusted high-quality resources, and even as a free, open-source, community-driven resource _Programming Historian_, holds peer review in the highest regard.
 But we prefer an open and collaborative process--where reviewers get full and public credit for their work--to traditional closed and opaque procedures.
-For more on our review philosophy and procedures, please see the [Guidelines for Reviewers](reviewers).
+For more on our review philosophy and procedures, please see the [Guidelines for Reviewers][reviewers].

 We hope you'll consider joining our team of reviewers in a way that fits your own schedule.
 Please email <a href="mailto:fwgibbs@gmail.com">Fred Gibbs</a> with a bit of information about yourself, especially the specific skills, tools, topics, and technologies that you'd like to be involved with so that we can send you the most appropriate lessons to review.